 It should have at least the following functionality:

-- Create Order
+- Create Receipt

-- View order
+- View Receipt

 - Create a User

-- List Users and their orders
+- List Users and their receipts

 At least three classes must be tested and a unit test coverage report must be made and attached to the report.
 For the report discuss the coverage you have reached.
 Is the code tested sufficiently?
 Any spots that could require more unit testing?